tankalasreekar/Auto-tagging-images-of-gala/README.md

 Used the code written by <a href = 'https://github.com/bhavikjain98/HackerEarth-Deep-Learning-Challenge-Auto-tag-Images-of-the-Gala-'>Bhavik Jain</a>.

-Tried some other predefined models - ResNet50, MobileNet,.. and still trying to improve accuracy
+Tried some other predefined models - ResNet50, MobileNet,.. and still working on improving accuracy and dealing with overfitting problem.